cloudfoundry/cf-networking-release/docs/configuration.md

   - db.m3.medium (3.75 GiB)
   - 20 GB storage

-#### Policy server scale and performance testing
+### Policy database scale and performance testing
-We have not done extensive performance testing of the network policy server.
+We have not done extensive performance testing of the network policy server and database.
 However, we have found performance to be acceptable with the above-mentioned CF-MySQL and RDS database configurations when testing CF Networking features with: